Working with JSON and JavaScript

 A Brief Introduction to AJAX and JSON

-There are many other ways to elicit a JSON response from the server, but this article will focus on using AJAX on the client side to send an asynchronous HTTP (Ajax) request to a ColdFusion Component or function.
-The ColdFusion template on the server will process the data and send a JSON response back to the calling AJAX function.
+There are many other ways to elicit a JSON response from the server.
+Still, this article will focus on using AJAX on the client side to send an asynchronous HTTP (Ajax) request to a ColdFusion Component or function.
+The ColdFusion template on the server will process the data and send a JSON response to the calling AJAX function.
 We will then inspect the AJAX response and deliver information back to the user using JavaScript.

 AJAX Automatically Transforms JSON into JavaScript

-It is important to note that if you are using AJAX to consume JSON on the server, the JSON string will automatically be converted into a native JavaScript object when using "json" as the dataType argument.
-After the JSON string is transformed, you will need to use native JavaScript methods to get at the underlying data in the JavaScript object.
+It is important to note that if you use AJAX to consume JSON on the server, the JSON string will automatically be converted into a native JavaScript object when using "json" as the dataType argument.
+After transforming the JSON string, you must use native JavaScript methods to get at the underlying data in the JavaScript object.

 What is the Difference Between AJAX and getJSON?

-You may either use jQueries AJAX or getJSON method to fetch JSON data using a get HTTP request.
-The getJSON function is a simplified version of jQuery's AJAX- however, underneath the hood, the two methods are the same.
+You may either use jQueries AJAX or the getJSON method to fetch JSON data using a get HTTP request.
+The getJSON function is a simplified version of jQuery's AJAX; however, the two methods are the same underneath the hood.

-I prefer using the AJAX method as it provides more customization, in particular, I can either enable or disable caching.
-Technically, there are ways to disable caching using the getJSON function, but they either affect all of the AJAX statements with a global AJAX cache var or they resort to using a timestamp method which I find to be a bit kludgy.
+I prefer using the AJAX method as it provides more customization; in particular, I can either enable or disable caching.
+Technically, there are ways to disable caching using the getJSON function.
+Still, they either affect all of the AJAX statements with a global AJAX cache var, or they use a timestamp method, which I find to be a bit kludgy.

 The arguments for the getJSON function are: